lynnfaraday/aresmush.com/_root/tutorials/play/ares-for-vets.md

 For example:

-`help combat` will give you a wall of text explaining combat:
+`help combat` will give you a wall of text explaining combat (which is why it's best read on the web portal):

 ```
   FS3 Combat